Get live AIS ship positions around you on the Navionics Boating app without the need for an AIS receiver.

 - *If you are trying this at home far from the sea and live vessel positions you can still see AIS ship positions from Boat Beacon in Navionics but they will not get automatically updated.
 Pan the Boat Beacon map to a location where there are live AIS targets.
 Set AIS sharing on and launch Navionics and pan its map to the same location.
 You will see the ships’ last positions from Boat Beacon.
 However they will not get automatically updated.
 The targets in Navionics will start showing red crosses as their AIS data gets old.
 This is because when Boat Beacon is running in the background it can only automatically update ship positions around your GPS location.
 If you re-visit Boat Beacon, refresh the map and then go back to Navionics the AIS targets will all be updated again.

-- Boat Beacon must be in Sailing mode to maintain the AIS feed when it is in the background ( e.g. when you are viewing the Navionics Boating app) on your device.
+- Boat Beacon must be in Sailing mode and Collision and SART alarms must be enabled to maintain the AIS feed when it is in the background ( e.g. when you are viewing the Navionics Boating app) on your device.

 - Boat Beacon will automatically update AIS targets around your GPS location when it is running in the background.